 Know Your Malt Barley Specs: What Maltsters Want in 2025

-In the barley world, quality matters—especially if you’re hoping to get selected for malt.
+In the malt barley world, quality matters—especially if you’re hoping to get selected for malt.
 Hitting malt barley specs isn’t just about bragging rights; it’s about premiums, contracts, and getting your crop into a beer can instead of a feed trough.
 Doug Munro, North American Merchandising Manager at Boortmalt / Prairie Malt in Biggar, SK reviewed the specifications maltsters are looking for in the 2025 malt barley crop in a recent webinar hosted by the Canadian Malting Barley Technical Centre (CMBTC).

 Malt Barley Specs: